Marvelously creamy baked avocado fries are coated with almond meal. The creamy chipotle dipping sauce is a must! It adds so much flavor.

 How do you make avocado fries?

 It’s such an easy recipe.
 Scroll down to the recipe card for the full instructions.
-But you cut the avocado into wedges, dip the wedges in egg, dredge in almond meal, then bake until golden.
+But here are the basic steps:

 Chipotle dipping sauce for avocado fries